 Verein Deutscher Zementwerke e.V.
-(VDZ), the German cement association, recently released a report outlining how the country’s cement and concrete industries can plan for a low-carbon future.
+(VDZ), the German cement association, recently released a report outlining the cement and concrete decarbonisation roadmap for Germany to achieve a low-carbon future.

 Decarbonising Cement and Concrete: A CO2 Roadmap for the German Cement Industry focuses on the challenges and opportunities for the cement and concrete sectors—and why it will take the collaboration of everyone across the value chain in the construction industry to get to net zero.

 Germany is not unique in facing significant obstacles to reaching net zero emissions—and its journey is one that others around the world can learn from.